grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "If I thought that, I would not send Herschel out.
 The other thing I have heard about homing pigeons is they are capable of flying extraordinary distances.
 I am confident Herschel will eventually find some place to land.
 I am just not convinced we will ever see him again.
 Of course I am not entirely convinced we will ever see Shakes again either."

-"OK Hemi, if you think the bird will be alright, and there's a chance it will help us reconnect with Shakes, let's fuckin' launch him."
+"OK Hemi, if you think the bird will be alright, and there's a chance it will help us reconnect with Shakes, let's launch him."

-"What shall the message Herschel carries say?"
+"What shall the message say?"

 "I noted on the chart the dock in Stilt City where we're supposed to drop the cargo.
-I guess we're close enough that at this point, you should should just give him the fucking dock info, and that our expected arrival is 24 hours or so from now.
+I guess we're close enough that at this point, you should should just give him the dock info, and that our expected arrival is 24 hours or so from now.
 We'll meet him there, if it's at all fucking possible."

 "Alright," said Hemi.
 "I will be back in a few minutes with Herschel."

 Percy watched Hemi's wet, tweed-covered bulk disappear down the ladder and through the hatch into the control room.
 She lit a cheroot and took in deep breaths of damp, smokey air.
 A sudden wave of exhaustion passed through her.
 She looked at her hands gripping the fairing of the sail -- the black grime of her work ground into the seams of her knuckles and the cheroot smoking between her fingers.
 The coal of the tobacco glowed robustly now that the _Prospect's_ movement was pushing some wind across it.
-She'd had only a few hours of sleep and no relent from the tension of being pursued since they left the depot days ago.
+She'd had only a few hours of sleep and no relief from the tension of being pursued since they left the depot days ago.
 The warm fog enveloped her and gave her a sense of cover and safety that she realized now she had missed and desperately needed.

-Hemi reappeared on the bridge of the sail, cupping Herschel in one big brown hand as he awkwardly climbed the ladder.
-The bird looked quite content there.
+Hemi reappeared on the bridge of the sail, cupping Herschel in one big hand as he awkwardly climbed the ladder.
+The bird looked quite content.
 One of Herschel's feet hung out through Hemi's fingers and had a small steel band with an even tinier cylinder attached to it.
 Percy instantly had a vision of how a few moments ago huge Hemi must have been hunched over the galley table printing extremely small letters with a very sharp pencil on a short roll of thin paper.
 She regretted missing that.

 "OK," said Hemi.
 "Herschel is ready to go."

 Percy watched him.
-"So... do you have to give the fuckin' bird any instructions or anything?"
+"So... do you have to give the bird any instructions or anything?"

 "Assuming Shakes is right about Herschel's training, all we have to do is throw him up in the air."

 Percy nodded.

 Hemi swung Herschel with both hands and released him at the highest point of the arc his arms made.
-There was a wild flapping for an instant, then Herschel steadied, circled the sail of the _Prospect_ once as he selected a course, and the disappeared straight into the fog.
+There was a wild flapping for an instant, then Herschel steadied, circled the sail of the _Prospect_ once as he selected a course, and disappeared straight into the fog.

 "I do hope we see Herschel again," said Hemi.

 [//]: # (I really wanted to use nautical to mean amazing/cool in the next line like the deadliest catch guys do, but I could not make it feel right.)

-"I know you say that because you've grown attached to that little fuckin' bird," said Percy, "but it would be pretty miraculous if it works... and we find Shakes at the dock in Stilt City."
+"I know you say that because you've grown attached to that little fuckin' bird," said Percy, "but it would be pretty miraculous if we see him again because it works... and we find Shakes at the dock in Stilt City."

-[//]: # (Go back and delete comments with time/day references for run to stilt city?)